Muten-Roshi-Sama/MongoDB-lab-in-Docker/README.md

 ### Parameters :
-- TTL of 120 sec.
-(Short TTL avoids staleness, long TTL boosts cache hit rate)
+- TTL of 6 sec. (reduced from classic 120 sec. to 6 sec. to run pytest faster)

 ### What we added (Redis caching + pytest)